-Robert Dean, attorney-in-charge of the Center for Appellate Litigation, noted that this legislation is necessary because more than 95 percent of cases are settled outside of the courtroom.
+Robert Dean, attorney-in-charge of the Center for Appellate Litigation, noted that this legislation is necessary because more than 95% of cases are settled outside of the courtroom.

 In those settlements, prosecutors push defendants to sign appeal waivers, thereby nullifying the intent of New York law and sidelining the Appellate Division.
 Furthermore, Black people are more likely to face criminal charges while having the cases against them shaped by implicit bias.

-“Studies show that Black people are more likely to be wrongfully identified, improperly stopped, more likely to have their car, belongings, and bodies searched,” said Megan Byrne, director of the Racial Justice Project, Center for Appellate Litigation.
-She pointed to a 2019 study by the New York Civil Liberties Union that showed 59 percent of people stopped by New York State police were Black while 29 percent were Latinx.
+“Studies show that Black people are more likely to be wrongfully identified, improperly stopped, and more likely to have their car, belongings, and bodies searched,” said Megan Byrne, director of the Racial Justice Project, Center for Appellate Litigation.
+She pointed to a 2019 study by the New York Civil Liberties Union that showed 59% of people stopped by New York state police were Black while 29% were Latinx.
 Meanwhile, a nationwide study found that Black people were more likely to be pulled over than white people but less likely to have illicit drugs on them.

 “All these bills do is reclaim these rights.
 We’re taking the final word out of the prosecutor’s hands and into the hands of the appellate courts where the legislature intended them to be,” Dean said.